Noël Tredinnick: Current Positions

-All Souls Orchestra
+All Souls Church & Orchestra

 In December 1971 Tredinnick was appointed Organist and Director of Music at the church of All Souls, Langham Place, in the heart of the West End of London: he retired from leadership in 2019.
 He founded the All Souls Orchestra on the instruction of the then rector, the hymnwriter Michael Baughen, and has since conducted the orchestra at many Christian events, services and festivals in the UK and internationally.
 The orchestra is well-known as a distinctive voice in Christian worship, providing uplifting accompaniments to hymns and popular songs as well as performing classical works in a Christian context.

 Tredinnick is known for his expansive, expressive and personal style of directing and coaxing, as well as for his persuasive eye-contact and personable manner.
 He has conducted the orchestra alongside several notable singers and songwriters including Cliff Richard, Keith and Kristyn Getty, and Stuart Townend.
 The orchestra performed alongside Richard on a BBC Songs of Praise episode entitled "The Gospel According to Cliff".

 He continues to work with notable Christian artists, both established and new, including Paul Baloche, Christy Nockels, Matt Redman, Tim Hughes, Graham Kendrick, Ben Cantelon, Noel Robinson, Reuben Morgan of Hillsong, and classical soprano Joanne Lunn.

-Tredinnick was awarded the British Empire Medal (BEM) in the 2021 Birthday Honours for services to church music and music education.
+In July 2019, Tredinnick retired from his positions at All Souls and then given titles of Conductor Laureate of the ASO, and Organist Emeritus of All Souls Church.
+He was awarded the British Empire Medal (BEM) in the 2021 Birthday Honours for services to church music and music education.